Reusing Previous Computations

 self.height.set(new_height)

 Note that in this last code block, we first read the children field, then iterate over the list of children and read each of their height fields.
-The height field, unlike the previous layout fields, depends on the children’s fields, not the parent’s, and that’s how we correctly iterate over children.
+The height field, unlike the previous layout fields, depends on the children’s fields, not the parent’s (see Figure 2).

 So that’s all the layout fields on BlockLayout and DocumentLayout.
 Do go through and fix up these layout types’ paint methods (and also the DrawCursor helper)—but note that the browser won’t quite run right now, because the BlockLayout assumes its children’s height fields are protected, but if those fields are LineLayouts they aren’t.
 Let’s get to that next.